 The dimensions of reviewing and editing the content of a tender proposal fall into these categories:

-Is there a strong ‘unique selling proposition’ or ‘win theme’ which is supported and reinforced throughout the document?
+- Is there a strong unique selling proposition or win theme that is supported and reinforced throughout the document?

-To achieve a really rigorous review, you will need to either review the document several times sequentially - each time for a different one of the factors above – or ask different people to review for different dimensions.
+To achieve a really rigorous review, you’ll need to either review the document several times sequentially – each time for a different factor as above – or ask different people to review for different dimensions.

-If you can, ask a suitably experienced manager or colleague to do a ‘shadow’ evaluation: where the Request for Proposal provides a score sheet, ask him or her to complete it and provide feedback.
+If you can, ask a suitably experienced manager or colleague to do a shadow evaluation.
+Where the RFP provides a score sheet, ask him or her to complete it and provide feedback.
 Ask them to complete as many objections (“Yes, but…”) as possible.

 There’s no doubt that people judge your business by what is written about it – as much as by how well you do what you do.

-The shotgun approach is fast losing favour in today’s world of spam and junk mail.
-In many cases, you have only one chance to create a lasting impression on your client.
+In today’s world of spam and junk mail, you have only one chance to create a lasting impression on your client.

-If you take the time to ensure that your tender is tailored to your client’s needs and present your proposition in the best possible light, you’ll find your effort is well worthwhile.
+If you take the time to ensure that your tender is tailored to your client’s needs and present your proposition in the best possible light, you give your business the best chance to win the contract.